 the first steps to knowing God and His mysteries.
 What is your sincere

-wisdom, one must knock at the right door.
-Every religion and cult claims
+into God's kingdom, must knock at the right door.
+Every religion and

-to be this door.
+cult claims to be this door.
 Today.
-I can declare with certainty, that this door
+I can declare with certainty, that

-IS found in only one place only, The Holy Bible.
-The Bible is not as
+this door IS found in only one place only, The Holy Bible.
+The Bible

-some would describe it, an antique, out-dated document.
-The Bible has
+is not as some would describe it, an antique, out-dated document.
+The

-proven itself to be reliable.
-It holds a perfect record having hundreds
+Bible has proven itself to be reliable.
+It holds a perfect record having

-of prophecies recorded on its pages that have come to pass.
-There is
+hundreds of prophecies recorded on its pages that have come to pass.

-another factor to secure understanding; to acknowledge the Spirit of
+There is another factor to secure understanding; to acknowledge the

-the Most High God, for He is The Spirit of Truth who proceeds from the
+Spirit of the Most High God, for He is The Spirit of Truth who proceeds

-one true God and reveals the Truth and Understanding that was in Jesus
+from the one true God and reveals the Truth and Understanding that was

-the Messiah.
-God the Eternal One is revealed by Jesus Christ.
-The pathway
+in Jesus the Messiah.
+God, the Eternal One, is revealed by Jesus Christ.

-to present their own institution as the only true way.
-Such institutions
+frequently will present their own institution as the only true way.

 know that the original apostles after the resurrection of Jesus, did